m3ns1/gf4deployer/README.md

 # gf4deployer
-A maven plugin for deploying apps on glassfish 4
+A maven plugin for deploying apps on Glassfish 4